MicrosoftDocs/CortanaSkillsKit/docs/skills/mva22-hello-world.md

 1. Click `Build` under `Bot management`.

-1. For purposes of this example, click on the `Open online code editor` to open the `App Service Editor`.
+1. For purposes of this example, click on the `Open online code editor` link to open the `App Service Editor`.

 1. If you'd prefer to work in a local editor, you can click on `Download Bot source code` in the `Build` section, but this example won't cover that.